Resource Circulation -Water-

 Continuous improvement towards the FY2030 targets

-In FY2023, the Oji Group's total water intake was 695 million m3, its total wastewater discharge was 672 million m3, and its water consumption was 23 million m3.
-The Oji Paper Group is working to effectively utilize water resources with the goal of reducing the water intake intensity of the Group as a whole in FY2030 by 6% or more, compared with FY2018.
+In FY2024, the Oji Group's total water withdrawal was 687 million m3, its total wastewater discharge was 651 million m3, and its water consumption was 35 million m3.
+The Oji Paper Group is working to effectively utilize water resources with the goal of reducing the water withdrawal intensity.
 Oji Paper, Oji Materia, Oji F-tex and Oji Nepia, whose water intake is approximately 80% of the Group’s total water intake, have formulated specific reduction plans for 2030 and are working on them.

 IPI (Italy): Extremely High